Am I Really The Only One?

 When I started university, I was living away from my family for the first time.
 I had no other option than to fend for myself and get used to independent living.
 It wasn’t easy – as I had relied (perhaps over-relied) on my parents for finances and basic living, I was unprepared to fly the nest.

-This realisation that I needed to ‘mature’ and learn how to live by my own rules scared me.
+This realization that I needed to ‘mature’ and learn how to live by my own rules scared me.
 I was afraid that I’d fail and let myself, and everybody else down.

-What I didn’t know was that most of my fellow students were feeling the same way.
+What I didn’t know was that most of my fellow students were feeling the same anxiety that I was.